 Daniel Melnick (216-378-9302; email@example.com)

 “Maybe I’m proud myself, even if I’m shameless.
 You just called me perfection.
-A fine perfection! – if just for the sake of being willful I’ve trampled on a million and a brilliant man.” --Nastasiya in Dostoyevsky’s The Idiot
+A fine perfection! – if just for the sake of being willful I’ve trampled on a fortune and a brilliant man.” --Nastasiya in Dostoyevsky’s The Idiot

 Two events in November 1989 mark the lives of the novel’s characters.
 One is the death of a woman discovered naked in the snow outside the Weinstein house, during a massive storm buffeting Cleveland on Thanksgiving.
 The other event is the fall of the Berlin Wall, taking place two weeks earlier – an upturning of the old order that corresponds to these characters’ desire to change their lives.